rgrantham82/rgrantham82.github.io/index.md

 ## About Me

 With a bachelor's degree in history from the University of Southern Mississippi, supplemented by nearly 6 years of experience as a loss mitigation specialist at Regions Mortgage and a content review analyst at YouTube, I have honed my analytical skills and attention to detail.
+My journey into data analytics began three years ago, driven by a passion for uncovering meaningful insights and driving actionable results through data.

+During my tenure at Regions Mortgage, I specialized in mitigating financial risks and optimizing outcomes through meticulous data analysis.
+This experience provided a solid foundation in understanding complex datasets and their impact on strategic decision-making.
+Transitioning to YouTube, I further developed my analytical prowess by ensuring content integrity and adherence to regulatory standards—a role that sharpened my focus on data governance and compliance within digital platforms.

-Over the past 3 years, I've dedicated myself to mastering data analytics, specializing in AI, predictive analytics, and data visualization.
+Over the past three years, I've dedicated myself to mastering data analytics, specializing in AI, predictive analytics, and data visualization.
+Proficient in SQL for efficient data manipulation and Python for statistical analysis, I leverage these skills to extract actionable insights and drive business value.
+My expertise extends to using tools like Tableau and D3.js to create compelling visualizations that communicate complex data in intuitive ways.

-### Hobbies and Interests

-Outside of data analytics, I am a shodan in Aikido.
-I took up th practice in 2001, gaining discipline, focus, and resilience, qualities that I apply to my professional endeavors.
-In the oh-so-HOT summers, here in Austin, I try to make it out to the Green Belt's swimming pools as much as possible!
+Outside of my professional endeavors, I am a first-degree black belt in Aikido, a martial art that embodies discipline and harmony.
+This journey reflects my commitment to continuous learning and resilience—values that shape my approach to tackling challenges in data analytics.
+I am deeply involved in Austin's cultural community, actively participating in local events and volunteering for causes that resonate with my values of community engagement and positive social impact.

+As I continue to evolve in the field of data analytics, I am driven by a passion for innovation and a commitment to leveraging data-driven strategies to solve real-world problems.
+I strive to integrate my diverse skill set, professional experience, and personal values to deliver robust data solutions that empower organizations and drive sustainable growth.

 ## Highlight Projects